spetric/SigmaPi-Engine/README.md

 ## Porting engine to other C++ plaforms
 With some code changes, spEngine can be ported to some other C++ platform/compiler, such as Microsoft Visual C++.
 What needs to be converted:
-1. #include Types.hpp - only because of Byte type definition.
+1. #include <Types.hpp> - only because of Byte type definition.
 You can use typedef unsigned char Byte.
-2.
+2. TList object container used to store brushes (brush bucket) can be replaced with std::vector or some other object list.
+3. Pointers to methods, for instnace typedef bool (__closure *TWMouseDown)(TShiftState, int, int);